One Line Summary

-Harper Lee’s To Kill a Mockingbird is that rare novel which reshapes moral vocabulary.
+Harper Lee’s To Kill a Mockingbird reshapes moral understanding through story, empathy and quiet courage.

 Opening Impression